a close look of fermented beetroot and cauliflower

 Natural Probiotics.
 Strains such as Lactobacillus plantarum flourish in this ferment, support gut barrier integrity, improve digestion, increase microbial diversity, and contribute to the immune balance.

-Prebiotic Fibre.
-Beetroot and cauliflower contain fibres that feed beneficial bacteria.
-Fermentation makes them easier to digest—a huge advantage for sensitive guts.
+Prebiotic Fiber.
+Beetroot and cauliflower contain fibers that feed beneficial bacteria.
+Fermentation makes them easier to digest; a huge advantage for sensitive guts.

 And more!
 Beets are packed with folate (vitamin B9) and manganese.
 Plus, they’re a great source of potassium, vitamin C, and iron.
 What’s more, beets contain nitrates that your body turns into nitric oxide, which can help keep your blood pressure in check.